DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-07-12-names-in-get-an-identity.md

 ### Updating official names in Get an identity

-To have your official name verified in Get an identity, users will need to submit a change request with an identity document which meets the standards used by the TRA as proof.
+To have your official name verified in Get an identity, users will need to submit a change request with an identity document which meets the standards used by the TRA.
+For a name change, TRA requires the following evidence:

+- Marriage: copy of your marriage certificate
+- Civil partnership: copy of your civil agreement certificate
+- Divorce: copy of your decree absolute and your birth certificate
+- Statutory declaration: copy of the statutory declaration
+- Deed poll: copy of your deed poll.

 We expect to fulfil this need with a google form which sends a request to Teacher Services support in the short term.